-Granny Flats Prefab House: Cost, Construction, Solutions
+Granny Flats Prefab House: Cost, Advantages, Solutions

 The concept of the "granny flat" is gaining popularity in New Zealand and Australia.
 It not only symbolizes family warmth but also offers a flexible housing option and investment.
 So, why is it called a granny flat?
 And how much does it cost to buy or build one?
 UVO will answer these questions!